Kayden36/iris-ai-care-deepseek-hack/README.md

 Here’s a screenshot of the app:
 ![Screenshot](Media/Screenshot.jpg)

+For more information, visit our [project website](https://iris.gemgrocery.com).
+# Description
-For more information, visit our [project website](https://iris.gemgrocery.com).# Description IRIS AI is an empathetic AI-powered palliative care platform designed to provide personalized support and guidance to patients, families, and caregivers.
+### IRIS AI is an empathetic AI-powered palliative care platform designed to provide personalized support and guidance to terminal patients, the aged and their families.

 # Architecture
 IRIS AI employs a swarm of microservices, leveraging Streamlit for a seamless user experience.
 Our architecture features: